ClubObsidian/StaffDocuments/SERVERRULES.md

 ####13.
 Do not advertise other Servers.

-if you advertise other servers or attempt to you will be permanently banned.
+If you advertise other servers or attempt to you will be permanently banned.
 If you discuss other servers you will be warned at first and further action will be taken.

 ####14.
 Do not mention other servers. **This includes names and abbreviations**